pivotal-cf/docs-phd-ds/data_service.md

 For more information, see the following topic in the Pivotal CF documentation: [Bind a Service](http://docs.gopivotal.com/pivotalcf/devguide/services/bind-service.html).

-##About Bindings and Environment Variables
+##Viewing Binding Meta Data and Environment Variables

 You can view the binding variables using either the Pivotal CF Developers Console or a Web browser to retrieve a the variables in JSON format.

-##Pivotal CF Developer Console
+###Pivotal CF Developer Console

 To view the binding variables from the **Pivotal CF Developer Console**: